Call for 2020 APSA Election Reflections now open!

 Use the link to the online submission form below and upload a response to one or two of the following questions (1000 words or less).

 1. Tell us about an original research project, article, or finding that you are working on, which sheds light upon political behavior and/or public opinion and the 2020 Presidential or State and Local Campaign and Election.

-2. Tell us about how you have incorporated themes relevant to diversity, inclusion, equity, or representation and the 2018 campaign and election into your political science teaching or research on the 2020 campaign and election, or your service and engagement?
+2. How have you incorporated themes relevant to diversity, inclusion, equity, race, systemic racism, protest, or representation and the into your political science teaching or research on the 2020 campaign and election, or your service and engagement?

-4. What role can/does political science research play in helping to make sense of the 2018 Campaigns and Elections?
+4. What role can/does political science research play in helping to make sense of the 2020 Campaign and Election results?